 PROMPTNESS: Please be prompt for your rehearsal as well as for your wedding.
 This will minimize congestion in the Chapel and the parking lots.
 Urge your wedding party to be on time for your rehearsal and your wedding.
-All weddings will require a deposit and a couple showing up 15 minutes beyond their wedding start time will lose their deposit.
+All weddings will require a deposit of $250 and a couple showing up 15 minutes beyond their wedding start time will lose their deposit.

 PARKING & DIRECTIONS: Canisius College is located at 2001 Main Street in the City of Buffalo.
 The chapel is located inside the quad on the campus, not on the streel directly.
 There is a note below about parking and there is information about downloading a parking map.
 Please realize that many events take place on campus, often simultaneously, so on some occasions there can be high demand for parking and our campus ministry office has no control over this.

 What should I do if I have other questions?